NVIDIA-AI-IOT/deepstream_triton_migration/README.md

-# DeepStream Triton Migration Guide
+# DeepStream 6.1 Triton Migration Guide

 The documentation here is intended to help customers upgrade the Triton version from the version DeepStreamSDK was tested and released with.
 This information is useful for upgrading Triton on both x86 systems with dGPU setup and on NVIDIA Jetson devices.

-Example: User may follow the instructions here to upgrade deployment of DeepStreamSDK 6.0.1 which support Triton 21.08 (on dGPU) and 21.11 (on Jetson) to a more recent Triton version like 21.12.
+Example: User may follow the instructions here to upgrade deployment of DeepStreamSDK 6.1 which support Triton 22.03 (on dGPU and Jetson) to a more recent Triton version like 22.04.

 This repo have artefacts that can be used to generate NVIDIA DeepStream Triton Docker for x86 machines.
 For Jetson, please refer to [section 1.2 Jetson Binaries Update](#12-jetson-binaries-update).